yogevshalmon/allsat-circuits/README.md

 6
 6 2 4
 ```
-The single solution where both inputs are equal to 1 is incorparated with the next assignment HALL outputs:
+The single solution where both inputs are equal to 1 is incorparated with the next assignment "1 2" HALL outputs.

+The following command reproduce this result by running HALL with the benchmarks/AND.aag instance.

 ```
-1 2
+./hall_tool ../benchmarks/AND.aag --print_enumer
 ```

 ### disjoint and non-disjoint solutions